-(@5 second pause) Helicopter BD is cleared for take-off.
+(05 second pause) Helicopter BD is cleared for take-off.

-(@5 second pause before next recording) Candidate sees:
+(05 second pause before next recording) Candidate sees:

-A sample EALT Test of Listening test item from the series of recordings assessing comprehension at a level equivalent to ICAO Operational Level 4.
-This recording would be appropriate for use in test adaptations for pilots of fixed-wing, aircraft (light or heavy) and en route/area controllers.
+A sample EALT Test of Listening test item from the series of test items assessing comprehension at a level equivalent to ICAO Operational Level 4.
+This test item would be appropriate for use in test adaptations for pilots of fixed-wing, aircraft (light or heavy) and en route/area controllers.
 Candidate hears: